raspberrypilearning/octapi-brute-force-enigma/en/step_3.md

 ![Close-up view of rotor from a WWII captured Enigma machine](images/7X5A0921-closeup.png)

 In the photo above, you can see the jumble of wiring inside an expanded rotor wheel from a WWII-captured Enigma machine.
-By stacking several rotors and using a reflector at the end to return the current back through the rotors, many transpositions per letter can be achieved.
+By stacking several rotors and using a reflector at the end to return the current back through the rotors, each letter is transposed many times.
 The reflector's transposition setting is fixed, ensuring that the current returns back through the machine without reversing the transposition.

 ### Selecting rotors

 When using the Enigma machine, three rotors are selected from five available ones (there were also machines with four rotors).
-The bottom-most rotor advances as the message is typed, so that a different transposition of letters is used character by character.
+The bottom-most rotor advances as each letter of the message is typed, so that a different transposition is used character by character.
+For instance, when the user types in 'LL', both letters will not be encrypted the same, so the result might be 'XV'.
 After the first rotor has advanced 26 positions, the machine advances the next rotor by one, and so on.

 ### Slip rings

-It is also possible to slip round the letter assignments on the side of the rotor wheel so that A = B, or A = C, etc. Changing the point at which the rotors advance makes the encryption sequence discontinuous.
+Each rotor has a slip ring, which is used to set its initial position, e.g. to start at position 10, and advance 26 steps from there.
+Changing the point from which the rotors advance makes the encryption sequence discontinuous.

 ### Plugboard